ScuolaNormaleSuperiore/design-ictsite-wp-theme/README.md

 ## Reuse Catalogue
 The project is published in the Developers Italia reuse catalog.
-The project home page is [this](https://developers.italia.it/it/software/721253b5-4075-4f9f-b16c-eb3eee57cd36).
+[This](https://developers.italia.it/it/software/721253b5-4075-4f9f-b16c-eb3eee57cd36) the project Home Page.

 ## Documentation
    - [User manual (IT)](https://github.com/ScuolaNormaleSuperiore/design-ictsite-wp-theme/wiki).